roshankcpkr/wordcamp-headless/README.md

-# Step 3 – Blog (blog branch)
+# Step 2 – Bikes (bikes branch)

-This branch adds the blog (listing, post details, categories and tags) on top of the bikes feature.
-No SEO.
+This branch introduces the bikes feature powered by WPGraphQL.
+No blog, no SEO.

 ## What’s in this step

-- Blog listing `/blog`
+- GraphQL client (graphql-request)
-- Blog detail `/blog/[slug]`
+- Bikes listing `/bikes` and detail `/bikes/[slug]`
-- Category and tag pages
+- Bike cards and detail layout
-- Bikes feature from previous step
-- No SEO in queries
+- No blog or SEO

 ## Tech stack